adrienchaton/seminar_geidai_AI_Music/english_abstracts.md

 render and export with https://www.markdowntopdf.com
 --->

-## English version of the program of the 2nd Seminar on Artificial Intelligence applied to Sound and Music Composition
+## English abstracts of the 2nd Seminar on Artificial Intelligence applied to Sound and Music Composition

-*This is a preliminary and unordered program of the seminar which will be completed and scheduled.*

 **Suguru Goto:** The Technique of Contemporary Music Composition with using Deep Learning.